* 2nd – 9th Advanced Appellate Program Bundle (CA) (OnDemand Streaming or Recorded Packages)*

 This Bundle:

-The faculty at these programs included CA Supreme Court Justices, CA Court of Appeal Justices, judges, supervising staff attorneys at multiple appellate courts, Certified Legal Specialists in Appellate Law and many other top practitioners who have spoken at our programs before (with excellent reviews!).
+The faculty at these programs included CA Supreme Court Justices, CA Court of Appeal Justices, judges, supervising staff attorneys at multiple CA appellate courts and the 9th Circuit Court of Appeals, Certified Legal Specialists in Appellate Law and many other top practitioners who have spoken at our programs before (with excellent reviews!).
 Click on the “What you will Learn” link above to see details about each seminar, or click on the individual seminar links below for each program, including faculty, agenda and CLE.

 These courses delve into the intermediate to advanced level topics that are rarely touched on in full-day CLE courses.
 Get all eight programs together for one great price!
 Save 60% by ordering the bundle now!
 And for those who need it, the bundle is approved for general CLE units and some Certified Legal Specialist credit as well some ethics CLE.
 Please see each individual course for the # of CLE as expiration dates vary based on when the program was held.